mesmotronic/react-classnames/README.md

 # classNames

-Easy way to concatenate CSS class names in your React (or any other web) apps
+Easy way to concatenate CSS class names in your web apps

 ## Usage examples